-- All of the Other Reindeer: Treated like an outcast because he was unable to sing.
+- All of the Other Reindeer: He's treated like an outcast because he's unable to sing.

 - Distinctive Appearances: He's an adult penguin who still has the plumage of a chick, as well as the only penguin with blue eyes.